My name is Sarah Kay Hoffman – A Gutsy Girl – and this is my story.

 2014

 In late 2014, I put my foot down because I reached the point where I was the worst I had maybe ever been in my entire life.
-I have my face to prove it.

 My Perioral Dermatitis Story

 Dr. Schweig from The California Institute for Functional Medicine was highly recommended, so I drove over 2 hours that first visit to see him.
+This was also the very first time I’d venture to a doctor outside of Western/traditional medicine.

-He could tell something was very off.
 We went through all the testing, and within a short amount of time, I was diagnosed with a sluggish thyroid, severe adrenal fatigue, and advanced SIBO.

 From that moment on, my life began to change (yet again, health wise) in brand new ways, and I got a new lease on life.